cityjson/specs/docs/extensions.rst

 The Extension file
 ******************

-A CityJSON Extension is defined in a separate JSON file
+A CityJSON Extension is defined in a separate JSON file such as this one:

 .. code-block:: js